Get Your Garden Started with a Trip to the Petaluma Seed Bank

 In case you're not familiar with heirloom vegetables, they're the old-fashioned types, usually at least 50 years old, that have been handed down from generation to generation, and exist not because they are easy to grow or look perfect, but because they taste great!
 Baker Creek's seeds are also all natural, open-pollinated, and non-GMO, so they're good for your family and the environment.

 These wonderful vegetables are so much fun to shop for that you find yourself tossing seed packets into your bucket just for the novelty.
-I mean, how can you not love the idea of a green-and-red striped banana-shaped tomato variety from the former Soviet Union, purple-streaked green beans, little round zucchini from northern Italy, Australian winter squash, or purple carrots?
+I mean, how can you not love the idea of a green-and-red striped banana-shaped tomato variety from the former Soviet Union, purple pole beans, little round zucchini from the south of France, Australian winter squash, purple carrots, and even a melon variety grown by Thomas Jefferson?

 At some point we have to stop and regroup and decide what we really need, because, after all, we don't live on five acres of land in which to grow our potentially massive garden.
-We did a quick edit of our seed selection, settling on a nice variety of tomatoes, zucchini, beans, carrots, peppers, Swiss chard, and radishes.
+We did a quick edit of our seed selection, settling on a two kinds of tomatoes, zucchini, pole and bush beans, carrots, sweet peppers, celery, cucumbers, and radishes.

-This year, my daughter insisted on growing pumpkins, so we got two kinds: traditional Connecticut field pumpkins and a green Italian variety called Marin de Chioggia.
-We also got a few varieties of sunflower since they look so beautiful in the garden.
+My daughter insisted on trying to grow pumpkins this year, so we got two kinds: traditional Howden field pumpkins and a the tiny and cute Jack Be Littles.
+We also got sunflowers and multicolored California poppies, since they both look so beautiful in the garden.

-Baker Creek's Seed Bank is really worth a visit, especially if you want to get away from the usual old garden-store varieties of vegetables.
-You'll also find seeds for herbs and flowers at the Seed Bank as well as garden tools, herbs and spices, beeswax candles, gardening books, calendars, pots, locally made crafts and gifts, and more.
+Baker Creek's Seed Bank is really worth a visit, especially if you want to get away from the usual old garden-center varieties of vegetables.
+You'll also find seeds for herbs and flowers at the Seed Bank as well as garden tools, herbs and spices, local honey beeswax candles, gardening books, calendars, pots, vases, locally made crafts and gifts, and more.

 Occasionally, the Seed Bank sells locally produced organic fruits and vegetables, too.
 They were doing a brisk business when we were there last Sunday—I guess it is that time of the year, isn't it?